greymd/tmux-xpanes/README.md

 # Features
 * Split tmux window into multiple panes
-  + Build command lines & execute them on the panes
+  + Construct command lines & execute them on the panes
 * Runnable from outside of tmux session
 * Runnable from inside of tmux session
 * Record operation log